GHS Glossary

 SELF-REACTIVE SUBSTANCE: A thermally unstable liquid or solid substance liable to undergo a strongly exothermic decomposition even without participation of oxygen (air).
 This definition excludes substances or mixtures classified under the GHS as explosive, organic peroxides or as oxidizing.

-SERIOUS EYE DAMAGE: The production of tissue damage in the eye, or serious physical decay of vision, following application of a test substance to the anterior surface of the eye, which is not fully reversible within 21 days of application.
+SERIOUS EYE DAMAGE: The production of tissue damage in the eye or serious physical decay of vision, following application of a test substance to the anterior surface of the eye, which is not fully reversible within 21 days of application.

 SIGNAL WORD: A word that indicates the relative level of severity of hazardous substances to alert the potential reader of the hazard; the following two levels are distinguished: